Lawaan

-Lawaan, officially the Municipality of Lawaan (Bungto han Lawaan; Bayan ng Lawaan), is a 5th class municipality in the province of Eastern Samar, Philippines.
+Lawaan, officially the Municipality of Lawaan (Bungto han Lawaan; Bayan ng Lawaan), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 13,003 people.
 It is home to Bolusao Watershed Forest Reserve, primarily located in Barangay Bolusao.

 Lawaan is the historical hometown of the legendary sundang-wielding fighters in women's clothing during the 1901 Battle of Balangiga.
-Being a town adjacent to the Samar Island Natural Park - the country's largest terrestrial protected area - the land is blessed with vast natural landscapes and wild life sanctuaries.
+Being a town adjacent to the Samar Island Natural Park - the country's largest terrestrial protected area - the land has vast natural landscapes and wildlife sanctuaries.
 Numerous waterfalls such as Amandaraga, Amanjuray, Pangi and Ban-awan dot the vast Bolusao Watershed Forest Reserve.
 Off the coast, white-sand islets also abound the town's horizon.